A student who believes he/she has a grievance may

 that sanctions are being assessed.

-Academic Grievances: The Dean of Students will encourage the student to confront the
+nature, the Dean of Students will refer the student to the Grade Appeal Policy.

-report is made will make a written report of the incident and the appropriate
+is made will make a written report of the incident and the appropriate officials

 seriousness of the allegation.
 The